pesterhazy/presumably/posts/boot-react-native.md

 boot inst
 ```

-This installs latest `master` into your local maven repository.
+This installs the project's latest `master` version into your local maven repository.
 Make sure you're using the **latest snapshot of Boot React Native** (as of this writing, `0.3-SNAPSHOT`).

 Boot React Native also comes with an example application called, logically
-enough, *SimpleExampleApp*.
+enough, *SimpleExampleApp*. *SimpleExampleApp* currently is the best starting
+point for starting a project, as it exemplifies the best practices and a
+working project structure.
 The app has the following basic structure:

 ```
 example